This wonderfully flavorful spicy fish stew is one of my favorite ways to incorporate more fish into my diet.

-This delicious stew is so very flavorful.
+This fish stew is incredibly flavorful.
 And although quite spicy, the heat does not overwhelm the dish.
-Rather, the seasonings allow the delicate flavor of the fish to shine through.
+Instead, the seasonings allow the delicate flavor of the fish to shine through.

 Jump to: